course-details-portlet

 Obligatory activities

-Preparation (as specified in Blackboard) and participation in the seminars are mandatory.
+Preparation (as specified in Canvas) before seminars, and attendance in seminars with active participation are mandatory.

 Any absence from seminars must be approved by the course coordinator.